 - When your CR is new, break it in for approximately one hour to ensure that the suspension has worked in (page 15). - After break-in, test run your CR with the front suspension at the standard setting before attempting any adjustments. - For optimum fork performance, we recommend that you disassemble and clean the fork after riding your CR for 3 hours.
-See page 85 for fork disassembly. - Replace the fork oil every 3 races or 7.5 hours of running.
-See page 62 for oil level adjustment after changing the fork oil. - Use Pro Honda HP Fork Oil 5W or an equivalent which contains special additives to assure maximum performance of your CR's front suspension. - Periodically check and clean all front suspension parts to assure top performance.
+See page 83 for fork disassembly. - Replace the fork oil every 3 races or 7.5 hours of running.
+See page 62 for oil level adjustment after changing the fork oil. - Replace the damper fork oil every 9 races or 22.5 hours of running.
+See page 86 for damper fork oil replacement. - Use Pro Honda HP Fork Oil 5W or an equivalent which contains special additives to assure maximum performance of your CR's front suspension. - Periodically check and clean all front suspension parts to assure top performance.
 Check the dust seals for dust, dirt, and foreign materials.
 Check the oil for any contamination.

-- Refer to Suspension adjustment Guidelines (page 97).
+- Refer to Suspension Adjustment Guidelines (page 100).
 Make all rebound and compression damping adjustments in one-click increments.
 (Adjusting two or more clicks at a time may cause you to pass over the best adjustment.)
 Test ride after each adjustment. - If you become confused about adjustment settings, return to the standard position and start over. - If the fork is still too stiff/soft after adjusting compression damping, determine which portion of the travel is still too stiff/soft.
 This is an important step that will help you solve suspension problems. - 1.
 Make sure that the fork protectors (1) and dust seals (2) are clean and not packed with mud and dirt. - 2.
 Check for signs of oil leakage.
 Damaged or leaking fork seals should be replaced before your CR is ridden.

-(1) fork protector
+- (1) fork protector

-(2) dust seal
+- (2) dust seal

-Inspect the wear rings (3) for wear or damage.
+- 3. Inspect the wear rings (3) for wear or damage.
 Replace the wear ring if it is 0.06 in (1.5 mm) or flat with the outer tube (4).
 Install the wear ring with its end gap facing rearward.